 Parchment paper is also treated with silicone that makes it resistant to heat and perfect for use in dehydrators.

 If you’re thinking about dehydrating anything sticky, you can always use parchment paper in your dehydrator to minimize the fuss and maximize the drying output of your dehydrator.

 While on the surface and in terms of usage parchment paper and wax paper look almost similar, there are many differences between these two.
 Let’s have a look at these differences to understand why parchment paper is the only choice for dehydrators.

-Parchment paper is coated with silicone which makes it heat resistant and nonstick.
-Wax paper is coated with wax that has low melting point and is ideal only for wrapping foods for storage.
-Wax paper is moisture proof and it can keep foods dry for a long time.
+Parchment paper is coated with silicone, which makes it heat resistant and nonstick.
+Wax paper is covered with wax that has a low melting point and is ideal only for wrapping foods for storage.
+Wax paper is moisture-proof, and it can keep foods dry for a long time.